Pond Scum May Be Associated With ALS and Alzheimer's

 CURWOOD: So what are the steps you think we need to take to reduce the amount of the cyanobacteria in our waterways?

 TARANU: The two dominant factors that we found in our study: the most important one was the loading of nutrients from agricultural land or the concentration of nutrients in lakes.
-There's also climate warming.
+There's also climate warmings.
 I think climate warming is a bit of a harder issue to tackle, and people are trying to work on this continuously.
 The overuse of fertilizers in the agricultural land is probably something that will be more easily tackled in future years because we're currently applying... in about 70 percent of croplands across the world we're applying phosphorous in excess of need and so the quota and the mitigation needs to be applied at that end as we saw that as the primary driver of cyanobacteria.

 CURWOOD: Zophia Taranu is a Biologist at the University of Montréal.
 Thanks so much for taking the time with us today, Zophia.